Buffalo Blazers

-Buffalo Blazers was a soccer team in Buffalo, New York.
-They competed in the National Soccer League from 1976-1978, 1980.
-They were one of only four American teams (Detroit Besa, Detroit Canadians, and Detroit Vardar) to have competed in the National Soccer League which was based in Canada.
+The Buffalo Blazers were a soccer team in Buffalo, New York.
+They competed in the National Soccer League in 1976–1978 and 1980.
+They were one of only four American teams (Detroit Besa, Detroit Canadians, and Detroit Vardar) to have competed in the National Soccer League, which was based in Canada.

 History

 The Blazers joined the NSL for the 1976 season and became the first representative from Buffalo to compete in the league.
 The team ownership initially applied for a franchise in the North American Soccer League, but the Upstate New York territorial rights were held by the Rochester Lancers.
-Buffalo's first home venue was at Lackwanna Stadium in the suburb of Lackawanna, New York where the club averaged an attendance of around 700 to 1,500 spectators.
+Buffalo's first home venue was at Lackwanna Stadium in the suburb of Lackawanna, New York, where the club averaged an attendance of around 700 to 1,500 spectators.

 The club experienced growing pains in their initial run in the Canadian circuit as they struggled to find a suitable head coach throughout the campaign.
-Originally Al Block served at the helm before being replaced by Vincent Lauricella as interim coach.
-Ultimately the Blazers secured the services of Alex Perolli who had previous experience in the NASL.
-Perolli led Buffalo to a fourth-place finish in the division and club striker Emmanuel Kulu finished the campaign as the leading scorer in the division.
+Originally, Al Block served at the helm before being replaced by Vincent Lauricella as interim coach.
+Ultimately, the Blazers secured the services of Alex Perolli, who had previous experience in the NASL.
+Perolli led Buffalo to a fourth-place finish in the division, and club striker Emmanuel Kulu finished the campaign as the leading scorer in the division.

-The following season the ownership switched their home venue to War Memorial Stadium to avoid scheduling conflicts and to adhere to the league's stadium standards.
-Buffalo also managed to secure a television deal to broadcast some of their home matches.
-Alex Crawley who previously managed the St. Catharines Heidelberg was named the head coach for the season.
-The Blazers managed to secure promotion to the league's First Division by finishing third.
+The following season, the ownership switched their home venue to War Memorial Stadium to avoid scheduling conflicts and to adhere to the league's stadium standards.
+Buffalo also secured a television deal to broadcast some of their home matches.
+Alex Crawley, who previously managed the St. Catharines Heidelberg, was named the head coach for the season.
+The Blazers secured promotion to the league's First Division by finishing third.